Frequently Asked Questions

-This year the school offers interscholastic fifth through eighth grade cross country, girls volleyball, co-ed soccer, boys basketball, and girls basketball as part of the MMIAA athletic conference.
+This year the school offers interscholastic fifth through eighth grade cross country, girls volleyball, co-ed soccer, girls cheer, boys basketball, and girls basketball as part of the MMIAA athletic conference.

 We would love to have you visit.
 Please call the office at 810-227-6473 to schedule a tour or contact Christi Gaertner our recruitment coordinator at firstname.lastname@example.org.